The Research Database Complex (RDC)

 Research Analytics group.

-- If you have questions about shared scratch space on the Data
+- If you have questions about scratch or project space on the Data

 Performance File Systems team.